“A dread of what is happening to our future stays on the fringes of awareness, too deep to name and too fearsome to face.

 Just here is a meaningful work we can do.

 We don’t need more information, knowledge or data.
 We need to fully integrate what we know intellectually with the rest of our being.
 Then it shapes lives into something well lived that does not depend on how external events unfold over which you have little or no control.
 Piercing the darkness one arrives at a fresh appreciation for all that is good within what we have right now.
 One is no longer foolish enough to believe it will remain this way for long.
-Grounded in the truth, we become immobile in our witness, like the stone Buddha.
+Grounded in the truth, we become immobile in our witness, like a mountain.

 These are hard psychological states and difficult transformations.
 Feeling sad and lost and angry at our ignorance go with the territory.
 To do more with our lives than just join the crazy train we have the tool of mindfulness.
 Like shamans of old we can hope our personal journeys into suffering undertaken with integrity and courage might be of some benefit to others when the same dark dawn comes to their hearts.